 Longform stories and essays exploring Chicago's history, culture, and untold stories.

-On November 22, 1987, someone wearing a Max Headroom mask hijacked the signals of two Chicago television stations.
-For 90 seconds, viewers watched a distorted figure make bizarre statements, moan, and get spanked with a flyswatter.
-The FBI investigated for years.
-Nobody was ever caught.
-It remains the only unsolved broadcast signal intrusion in American history — and one of the creepiest unsolved mysteries of the analog TV era.
+On November 22, 1987, someone wearing a Max Headroom mask hijacked the broadcast signals of two Chicago television stations in the middle of primetime.
+For 90 surreal seconds, viewers watched a distorted figure make bizarre statements, moan incomprehensibly, and get spanked with a flyswatter on live TV.
+The FBI investigated for years and came up empty.
+It remains the only unsolved broadcast signal intrusion in American history — and one of the creepiest unsolved mysteries of the analog era.

 On July 24, 1915, the SS Eastland capsized in the Chicago River while passengers were still boarding for a company picnic.
 844 people died — more than the Titanic's American death toll.
 The ship never left the wharf.
 It remains the deadliest single-vessel disaster in Great Lakes history, and somehow, it's been almost completely forgotten.